Boolean Percolation on Doubling Graphs: Definitions, notation and statement of the main results

 \subsection{Marked Point Process}

-A \emph{Bernoulli point process} on $\Ga$ with retention parameter $p\in(0,1)$, is a family of independent $\{0,1\}$-valued random variables $\cX=(X_v:\, v\in V)$ such that $\P(X_v=1)=p$.
+A \emph{Bernoulli point process} on $\Ga$ with retention parameter $p\in(0,1)$, is a family of independent $\{0,1\}$-valued random variables $\cX=(X_v:\, v\in V)$ with common law $\P$ such that $\P(X_v=1)=p$.
 Identify the family of random variables $\cX$ with the random subset $\cP$ of $V$ defined by $\cP=\{v\in V:\, X_v=1\}$ whose distribution is a product measure whose marginals at each vertex $v$ are Bernoulli distribution of parameter $p$.

-By a \emph{Bernoulli marked point process} on $\Ga$ we mean a pair $(\cX,\cR)$ formed by a Bernoulli point process $\cX$ on $\Ga$ and a family of independent $\N_0$-valued random variables $\cR=(R_v: v\in V)$ called marks.
+By a \emph{Bernoulli marked point process} on $\Ga$ we mean a pair $(\cX,\cR)$ formed by a Bernoulli point process $\cX$ on $\Ga$ and a family of independent, identically distributed $\N_0$-valued random variables $\cR=(R_v: v\in V)$ called marks.
 We assume that these marks are independent of the point process $\cX$.